 The website is rather archaic in design but appears to have last been updated in 2017.

 3. Texas Internet Consulting is an old-timer

-toad.com, a possible reference to Mr. Toad's house in the Wind in the Willows is another ancient website.
+toad.com, another ancient website, is a possible reference to Mr. Toad's house in the Wind in the Willows.
 This site seems to be dedicated to a collection of links to John Gilmore.
 Toad.com is one of the oldest websites out there.

 He was one of the founders of the Electronic Frontier Foundation.
 If you are interested in joining the ranks of people who like to fight unjust laws and regulations. their use and abuse, this page is a great starting point.

 Plus, you'll be looking back in time, sort of.

 5. Caine, Farber & Gordon, Inc. is still alive and kicking